tenthdeviation/GDDDump/README.md

-Just a dump of all the GDD I come up with which I may or may not actually use.
+Just a dump of all the GDD I've come up with which I may or may not actually use.

 Going Out West:  A post apocalyptic 2D Zelda like